aravind-ramaswami/arr229/lab9.md

 I recorded sensor measurements from the ToF sensors and generated a polar plot and Cartesian plot for each of the following fixed points: (-3,-2), (0,3), (5,3), (5,-3)

-After recording the data, I had to convert it from distance and angle to Cartesian coordinates.
-I did this using the following algorithm.
+After recording the data, I converted it from distance and angle to Cartesian coordinates.
+I did this using the following homogenous transformation matrices.

-The 1st transformation converts the sensor measurements from the ToF sensor's frame of refrence to the robot's frame of reference.
+The 1st transformation converts the sensor measurements from the ToF sensor's frame of reference to the robot's frame of reference.
 Since the ToF sensor was mounted to the front of my robot and aligned with the axis of the robot, we only have to worry about the linear transformation between the center of the robot and the center of the ToF sensor.
 For my robot, I measured that the ToF sensor was 2.5 inches (0.0635 m) in front of the center of the robot.
-The ToF sensor was aligned in y and z directions.
+The ToF sensor was aligned in the y and z directions.
 From this, we can derive the following transformation (T1):

 ![image](https://github.com/user-attachments/assets/e5ef1fd3-ff07-45e5-b9c1-b62f6a15e67d)

 The 2nd transformation converts the robot's frame of reference to the inertial coordinates.
-Assuming the robot is rotated by theta degrees, the rotation matrix is given by the typical rotation matrix about the z axis.
+Assuming the robot is rotated by theta degrees, the rotation matrix is given by the standard rotation matrix about the z-axis by angle theta.
 Assuming the robot is at some x_r, y_r, z_r = 0 position relative to the origin, we can write down this transformation (T2):

 ![image](https://github.com/user-attachments/assets/6ada4f2c-eb36-40fc-980a-32010555cf25)